 While graduates may work in conventional design consultancies, they will also be qualified to apply their skills in areas outside of traditional design realms.
 Graduates may work in careers that involve structuring health care policy; rebuilding infrastructure; and rethinking public education, microbusinesses, and nongovernmental organizations.

 Transdisciplinary design is a highly connective practice.
-Designers forge links to students, faculty, and professionals in and outside of the field of design.
+Designers forge links with students, faculty, and professionals in and outside of the field of design.

 To lend focus and depth to the educational experience, the TransDesign program offers four flexible pathways: